Flowers, Dept. 16

 ONLINE ENTRY IS PREFERRED.
 To be an Exhibitor, click on the Online Entry link and follow the instructions.
 The alternate way to enter is to print out the offline entry form, fill it out, and mail it in according to the deadline outlined on the form and on the Entry Deadlines and Delivery Schedule page.
 (Please contact your Department if you are unable to print the entry form.)

 - All entries must be completely finished and ready for placement before they are brought to the Flower Department.

 - All entries must be brought to the Flower Department between 3 PM and 8 PM on Wednesday, the day before the start of the Fair.

 - Each exhibitor is allowed only ONE entry in each class.

-- Where there is no competition, each exhibit will be judged and placed according to its own merit.
+- Where there is no competition in a class, the entry will be judged and placed according to its own merit.

-- Where required by the variety of entries, a class may be made or divided at the discretion of the judges.
+- Where required by the variety of entries, a class may be created or divided at the discretion of the judges.

 - All judges’ decisions are final.

-- Any exhibit using material on the State Conservation list as published by the Federated Garden Clubs of Connecticut, Inc., will be disqualified.
+- Any entry using material on the State Conservation List as published by the Federated Garden Clubs of Connecticut, Inc., will be disqualified.

 Best of Show

-One Best-of-Show rosette will be awarded in each of the following categories: Arrangements, Artistic Vases, Single Specimens, Potted Houseplants and Collections.
+One Best-of-Show rosette will be awarded in each of the following categories: Arrangements, Artistic Vases, Collections, Single Specimens, Potted Houseplants and Container Gardens.

 Betty Ackerman Memorial Award

 This award was established in 1994 in memory of Betty Ackerman, who was an assistant superintendent of the Durham Fair for many years.
 The award is given to the first place winner in a class, or classes, of flower or plant, as chosen by the Flower Committee.
-This year’s class is Dahlias: medium (Class 28).
+This year’s class is Sunflowers (Class V34).
 The winner will receive a special award of $20, given by Jeff and Carol Feldmann in memory of Betty Ackerman.

 George Matyas Memorial Award